YannKamche/Responsive-Web-Design-Certification/README.md

 ## Project 1: CAT PHOTO APP
-Consists of designing a web page that talks about Cats, using HTML
+Designing a web page centered on Cats and behaviors, using HTML

 ## Project 2: CAFE MENU
 Designing a cafe Menu web page using HTML and CSS